 Let a Skilled Miami Workers Comp Attorney Prove Your Case!

-Miami Lawyers 360 is a team of experienced workers comp attorneys, dedicated to helping injured employees win the benefits they deserve.
+Workers’ Compensation Lawyers Coalition is a team of experienced workers comp attorneys, dedicated to helping injured employees win the benefits they deserve.
 We pay attention to detail and leave no stone unturned when looking for facts and evidence to prove your case.

 If you were on the job when you were hurt in a car accident, workers comp benefits will offer a more generous compensation than your PIP coverage.
 We encourage you to schedule a free case review with us and find out whether you are eligible to file a workers’ comp claim in this situation.